Types of Sanctions

 Canada's sanctions apply an arms and related materials embargo on the following countries:

 An asset freeze aims to prevent an individual or entity from gaining access to property or other assets it may hold under Canadian jurisdiction.
-It prohibits persons in Canada from dealing in any property held by, or on behalf of, a person named in the relevant sanctions regulation.
+It prohibits persons in Canada and Canadians outside Canada from dealing in any property held by, or on behalf of, a person named in the relevant sanctions regulation.
 It also prohibits facilitating or providing financial services related to such a dealing.
-An asset freeze applies only to property owned by named individuals or entities, and is often accompanied by other financial prohibitions.

-Asset freezes can be imposed under the United Nations Act (UNA) or the Special Economic Measures Act (SEMA).
+Asset freezes can be imposed under the United Nations Act (UNA), the Special Economic Measures Act (SEMA) or the Justice for Victims of Corrupt Foreign Officials Act.
 Exceptions may include transactions with UN agencies, Canadian NGOs, or other aid agencies.

 Canada's sanctions apply asset freeze provisions on the following countries: